HydroBlockchain/old-community-designs/README.md

 # Logos-Designs
-A place for community logos and designs
+A place for community logos and designs as well marketing materials that can be used on social media